andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 <div class="text-muted fst-italic mx-3 mb-3">
 Start with head cocked to the right, left hand on hip<br>
-1 length to get right hand to cup<br>
+1/2 lap to get right hand to cup<br>
 1 lap to uncock head<br>
-1 length to drop left hand<br>
+1/2 lap to drop left hand<br>
-1 length to drop right hand<br>
+1/2 lap to drop right hand<br>
-1 length to get right hand to hip<br>
+1/2 lap to get right hand to hip<br>
-1 length to get left hand to cup<br>
+1/2 lap to get left hand to cup<br>
 1 lap to cock head to the left<br>
-1 length to drop right hand<br>
+1/2 lap to drop right hand<br>
-1 length to drop left hand<br>
+1/2 lap to drop left hand<br>
 4 count pouty pause<br>
-1 length to get left hand to hip
+1/2 lap to get left hand to hip
 </div>

 And that's just one pass.
-I have 20 something passes.
-After just a few rehearsals I'm overwhelmed by the headspinning complexity of it all and capitulate,
+I over 20 passes.
+After just a few rehearsals the headspinning complexity of it all overwhelms me and retreat back to my comfort zone,

 "Ok that's it, I'm gonna need to make a spreadsheet."

-Now that's what I call a comfort zone.

-By the time I finish filling out my spreadsheet I count 24 passes, each with a different outfit, prop, step sequence, step direction, posture, hand movements, facial expression, or other some such choreographic flourish.
+By the time I finish filling out my spreadsheet I count 24 passes, each with a different outfit, prop, step sequence, step direction, posture, hand movement, facial expression, or other some such choreographic flourish.
 Once the full start-to-finish run throughs begin I print out my sheet and cross out each pass as I complete it & highlight important reminders for the next pass.